PecPocket/PecPocket/backend/Backend Documentation.md

     returns
     {
-      "code" : code
+      "code" : x
      }

-    If SID does not exist, code =  401
-    If SID exists, but is alreaedy in SignUp Table, code =  402 If SID is valid, code =  200
+    x -> 401 If SID does not exist x -> 402 If SID exists, but is alreaedy in SignUp Table x -> 200 If SID is valid, code

     eg
     http://127.0.0.1:5000/signup/19193096 -- [GET]